What Are My Barriers to Effective Communication?

 Criticism and Judgment During Conversations

 The spoken word cannot thrive when criticism finds its way between what is said and open-minded reception.
+When people feel their words are being judged instead of understood, the atmosphere becomes cold, and a promising connection becomes a dead end.

 Emotional Distractions That Derail Understanding